USGS-R/training-curriculum/content/usgs-packages/sbtools_Modify.md

     ## [1] TRUE

 Next, add three items at once.
 Nest the first two items under the new folder, and the last one as a top-level folder.
 Note that this currently does not do the expected behavior - it just puts everything under the new folder.
-This is a [known issue](https://github.com/USGS-R/sbtools/issues/242) in sbtools.
+This is a [known issue](https://github.com/USGS-R/sbtools/issues/242) in `sbtools`.

 ``` r
 add_mult <- items_create(parent_id = list(new_folder, new_folder, user_id()),